Car Loan Process: How Does an Auto Loan Work in the Philippines?

 Pros of Credit Card Payment

 With a car purchase costing hundreds of thousands of pesos, you can earn thousands of credit card points, miles, or cashback.
-Buying a car with your credit card can work if you immediately pay off your balance.
+However, buying a car with your credit card only works if you immediately pay off your balance.
 Otherwise, the interest will accumulate and make the rewards pointless.

 Cons of Credit Card Payment

-Moreover, an expensive purchase like a car can increase your credit utilization drastically, which can negatively impact your credit score.
+Moreover, an expensive purchase like a car can increase your credit utilization drastically, negatively impacting your credit score.

 👉 Home Equity Loan

 This car financing option in the Philippines enables you to borrow money against your home's equity or appraised value.
-The cash you'll get from a home equity loan may be used to buy a car.
+You can use the cash from a home equity loan to buy a car.

 Pros of Home Equity Loan for a Car Purchase